 5. Sandwich Your ArtworkHow you ship your artwork depends on whether your piece is framed or unframed.
 If unframed, Craftsy’s art expert Anna Ghublikian suggests using glassine paper (acid-free paper that resists grease and moisture), plastic wrap, foam or cardboard to protect the surface.
 She also recommends backing your art with something sturdy, like another piece of cardboard, to keep it from bending and folding.

 For framed pieces, you’ll want to use cardboard corner protectors, as corners may be the area most susceptible to damage during shipping.
 Then, sandwich your frame between pieces of foam and cardboard to add a protective barrier on either side.
 If you can, Ghublikian suggests finding a box that allows for 6″ to 8″ of space on all sides between the framed piece and the box — you can fill this space with more protective layering, like bubble wrap or pieces of cardboard, for extra cushion.

 For large artwork (we’re talking 5′ x 9′ The Birth of Venus big), ditch the box and ship it in a well-padded wooden crate, Ghublikian says.

 6. Pre-Wash Before Packaging

-It’s a good idea to pre-wash any fabrics you’re working with yourself, says Linda Perman, Bluprint’s quilting expert and instructor.
+It’s a good idea to pre-wash any fabrics you’re working with yourself, says Linda Perman, Craftsy’s quilting expert and instructor.
 That way you can fix anything funky (like fabric bleeds in a quilt) before it’s handed off to someone who may not be well-versed in the craft.
 (You also don’t want your family member to think they ruined the gorgeous quilt you made them if it shrinks a bit during that first wash!)

 7. Always Protect Against Moisture